-In 2021 Children’s University Hospital Latvia and Diakonie Baden-Württemberg released challenges and we are now accepting applications until 3 September 2021.
+In 2021 Children’s University Hospital Latvia, University Hospital Centre Sisters of Charity and Diakonie Baden-Württemberg released challenges and we are now accepting applications until 3 September 2021.
 For a full description of the challenges, click here.

 The telematics infrastructure (TI), which connects all players in the healthcare system, continues to gain momentum and become more complex.
 In this context, the secure exchange of information across sectors and systems as well as the long term protection of sensitive data plays a central role.
 The ideal solution is a tool that allows the communication and handling of data between the different players, fulfilling the necessary medical and regulatory standards.
 Diakonie Baden is looking for innovative solutions, e.g. apps on prescription or similar health apps that can be approved as a medical device in several (partial) products according to MDR and integrated into standard care via reimbursement.

 Online health communities are rapidly increasing their presence and relevance in the healthcare setting.
 If built and used in the correct way, they can offer an efficient way to collect information on unmet medical or social needs, highlight shared problems in specific groups, facilitate patient engagement or help in opinion-forming, among others.
 The ideal solution would provide a secure digital communication space for families, patients, and other stakeholders (for example Patient and Family councils) in relation to different diseases, health interests, etc. and ideally also the collection of information regarding their needs.